 Your doggo isn’t just a pet, they’re part of the family, and you’d do just about anything to maintain their health and give them the best chance of reaching the ripe old age of 374 (if my dog year calculations are correct, maths wasn’t my strongest subject.)

 You’ve likely heard of the fantastic health benefits that CBD oil can offer humans, often praised for treating a range of conditions from anxiety to chronic pain.
-And now there are a growing number of studies and anecdotal evidence suggesting the benefits of CBD oil for pets.
+And now there are a growing number of studies and anecdotal evidence suggesting the benefits of CBD oil for dogs.

 What do you need to know before imbibing your pet with cannabis?
 This article will discuss the legalities of obtaining pet CBD oil in Australia, accessibility, safety, what conditions it can be used for, and the difference between CBD and hemp seed oil.